Hangar Prep

 Why: Fuel system inspection covers leaks, the security and condition of lines, hoses, and fittings, filter/strainer condition (water/sediment), and correct operation of the fuel pump and metering (carburetor/injection/FCU) unit.
 FAA-H-8083-32B ch.2.

-2. The oil quantity gauge under normal operating conditions per the applicable maintenance manual
+3. It only supplies the igniter spark under normal operating conditions per the applicable maintenance manual

 On a turbosupercharged engine, the exhaust system operates under what condition compared with a normally aspirated one?